Skip to content

 Modulo (how to model)

-There is no mod cell (Ntype_op::Mod) in LGraph.
+There is no mod cell in LGraph.
 The reason is that a modulo different from a power of 2 is very rare in hardware.
 If the language supports modulo operations, they must be translated to division/multiplication.

 y = a mod b